Hampshire county cricket team (pre-1864)

+Until 1863, the Hampshire county cricket team, always known as Hampshire, was organised by individual patrons and other groups, particularly the Hambledon Club in the second half of the 18th century.
+It played historically important matches from the early 18th century until the formation of Hampshire County Cricket Club on 12 August 1863.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

 17th century

-As elsewhere in south east England, cricket became established in Hampshire during the 17th century and the earliest village matches took place before the English Civil War.
+As elsewhere in south east England, cricket became established in the county of Hampshire during the 17th century, and the earliest village cricket matches took place before the English Civil War.
 It is believed that the earliest county teams were formed in the aftermath of the Restoration in 1660.

 A Latin poem by Robert Matthew in 1647 contains a probable reference to cricket being played by pupils of Winchester College on nearby St Catherine's Hill.
 If authentic, this is the earliest known mention of cricket in Hampshire.
-But with the sport having originated in Saxon or Norman times on the Weald, it must have reached Hampshire long before 1647.
+But, with the sport having originated in Saxon or Norman times on the Weald, it must have reached Hampshire long before 1647.

 In 1680, lines written in an old Bible invite "All you that do delight in Cricket, come to Marden, pitch your wickets".
 Marden is in West Sussex, north of Chichester, and close to Hambledon, which is just across the county boundary in Hampshire.

 18th century

-Hampshire was used in a team name for the first time in August 1729, when a combined Hampshire, Surrey and Sussex XI played against Kent.
+Hampshire was used in a team name for the first time in August 1729, when a combined Hampshire, Surrey, and Sussex team played against Kent.

-The earliest known cricket match to have been played in Hampshire took place on Tues 22 May 1733.
+The earliest known cricket match to have been played in Hampshire took place on Tuesday, 22 May 1733.
 It was at Stubbington, near Portsmouth, between Married v Single.
 The Married team won.
 Details were found by Martin Wilson in the American Weekly Mercury, a Philadelphia newspaper dated 20 to 27 September 1733.
 Wilson subsequently found an earlier version of the report in an English newspaper, the 18 June 1733 edition of Parker's Penny Post.